👑 April 2026 New minimum wage rates now in effect. Updated from 1 April 2026.

 Common questions about UK minimum wage rules and rights.

-The National Living Wage for 2026/27 is £12.21 per hour for workers aged 25 and over.
-Workers aged 21–24 receive £11.44/hr, aged 18–20 receive £10.00/hr, and under 18s receive £7.55/hr.
-This applies from 1 April 2026.
-Working 40 hours a week at NLW, this equals approximately £25,397 per year before tax.
+The National Living Wage for 2026/27 is £12.71 per hour for workers aged 21 and over.
+Workers aged 18–20 receive £10.85/hr, and under 18s and apprentices receive £8.00/hr.
+These rates apply from 1 April 2026.
+Working 40 hours a week at NLW equals approximately £26,437 per year before tax.

 The current 2026/27 rates apply from 1 April 2026.
-The Low Pay Commission is expected to make recommendations for 2027/28 rates in autumn 2026, with the Government announcing new rates shortly after.
-Any new rates would come into effect from 1 April 2027.
-Bookmark this page — we update it as soon as rates are confirmed.
+The Low Pay Commission is expected to make recommendations for 2027/28 rates in autumn 2026, with any new rates taking effect from 1 April 2027.